 Long explanation: Private Internet Access offers an automatic kill switch, which will keep your P2P activity secure even if the VPN connection surprisingly drops.
 It provides many security and privacy features, including IP masking, data encryption, IPv6 leak protection, DNS leak protection, and a firewall.

 Short explanation: Private Internet Access has RAM-based servers.

 Long explanation: PIA recently installed RAM-based servers and made them available for all users.
-RAM-based means that the data, instead of being saved to SSD drives, is saved on RAMs.
-This is advantageous to security, especially for a country inside the 5/9/14 Eyes Alliance because a RAM is wiped clean every time the servers reboot.
+RAM-based means that the data is saved on RAMs instead of SSD drives; this is advantageous to security, especially for a country inside the 5/9/14 Eyes Alliance because RAMs are wiped clean every time the servers reboot.

 5. VPN based country

 Short explanation: Private Internet Access is based in the US.

 Long explanation: Private Internet Access is a US-based company required by law to comply with the government's requests to hand over any relevant data they have collected from their users.
 However, they claim a no-logs policy, which can only be 100% checked via unannounced physical audits.
 Unfortunately, no such reports are available to the public.